wodxumingxu/ottomator-agents/bolt.diy-expert/README.md

 ## How to Use

-Simply ask any question related to oTToDev, and the agent will search through the documentation to provide accurate and helpful responses.
+Simply ask any question related to bolt.diy, and the agent will search through the documentation to provide accurate and helpful responses.
 The agent can assist with:

 1. Setup and Installation
 2. LLM Provider Configuration
 3. Feature Usage
 4. Troubleshooting
-5. Contributing to oTToDev
+5. Contributing to bolt.diy
 6. Understanding the Project Roadmap

 ## Examples

 Here are some example questions you can ask:
-- "How do I install oTToDev?"
+- "How do I install bolt.diy?"
 - "Which LLM providers are supported?"
 - "How can I contribute to the project?"
 - "What's the process for adding a new LLM provider?"